 Hello!
-I am Raffy, a Manila-based Med student who has a passion for writing.
-I was a former campus journalist and book blogger who is now delving deeper into human interest articles and creative writing.
+I am Raffy, a Manila-based creative writer.
+I was a former campus journalist and book blogger who is now delving deeper into human interest and poetry.
 I also contribute to When In Manila.

-My experience in blogging introduced me to content creation and Gen Z branding, which, coupled with the habit of writing poetry, led me to self-publish my first zine, How It Should Have Ended.
+My experience in blogging introduced me to copywriting and SEO, which, coupled with the habit of writing poetry, led me to self-publish my first zine, How It Should Have Ended.
 It is a collection of short stories and poetry revolving around the concept of endings.

 I am also a social media enthusiast, public speaker, and youth and LGBT advocate all on the side.